-Global Drug Diffusion and Innovation with a Patent Pool: The Case of HIV Drug Cocktails
+Global Drug Diffusion and Innovation with the Medicines Patent Pool

-Designed to reward innovation, patent protection often leads to high drug prices that make life-saving medicines unaffordable for patients.
-This tension further induces increasing patent infringement and invalidation to reduce prices, particularly in developing countries.
-The situation is serious for treatments that require multiple drugs owned by different firms with numerous patents, notably for HIV.
-I study the impact of the first joint licensing platform for drug bundling, the Medicines Patent Pool, on global drug diffusion and innovation.
-The pool allows generic firms worldwide to sublicense drug bundles cheaply and conveniently for sales in a set of developing countries.
+I study the impact of the first joint licensing platform for patented drugs, the Medicines Patent Pool, on global drug diffusion and innovation.
+The pool allows generic firms worldwide to license drug bundles cheaply and conveniently for sales in a set of developing countries.
 I construct a novel dataset from licensing contracts, public procurement, clinical trials, and drug approvals.
-Using difference-in-differences methods, I find robust evidence that the pool leads to a substantial increase in generic supply of drugs purchased.
-In addition, the branded-drug makers and other entities, such as public institutions, respond to the pool by increasing the number of new clinical trials.
-The R&D input increase is accompanied by increases in generic drug product approvals.
-Finally, I estimate a structural model to quantify welfare gains and simulate counterfactuals.
-The total benefit far to consumers and firms exceeds the associated costs.
+Using difference-in-differences methods, I find that the pool leads to substantial increases in the generic supply of drugs purchased.
+In addition, there are positive responses in R&D inputs and outputs.
+Finally, I estimate a simple structural model for a cost-benefit analysis.

-Keywords: patent pool, drug bundling, innovation and diffusion, antitrust policy
+Keywords: patent pool, drug bundling, innovation and diffusion

 JEL Classification: O3, K2, I1